 The Company monitors pending legislation and regulatory initiatives to ascertain relevance, analyze impact and develop strategic direction surrounding regulatory trends and developments.
-Due to shifting economic and political conditions, tax policies or rates in various jurisdictions may be subject to significant change.
 A range of other proposed or existing laws and new interpretations of existing laws could have an impact on our business.
 For example: